Paint me a picture: What does your ideal customer look like?

 Another good trick is to consider people you know that actually represent the person that you hope to target.
 Interview anyone you know, as that can help you better pin down what their buyer journey will look like.

 Finally, let your data speak for itself on the full picture of your ideal customer.
-This means going through the results of your advertising on Facebook and seeing who your posts were hitting.
+This means going through the results of your advertising on Facebook and seeing how your posts performed.

 Buyer Persona Example